 Team Canada Goaltenders: Brett Brochu, Sebastian Cossa, Dylan Garand

-Sebastian Cossa, taken 15th overall by the Detroit Red Wings in the 2021 draft, has had a strong season of his own playing for the Edmonton Oil Kings.
-He holds a 15-3-3 record, a 2.26 GAA and a .924 SV% while backstopping another contender in the WHL.
-While his base stats are not as impressive as Garand’s, but he may be Team Canada’s most talented goaltender so long as he plays up to his potential.
+Sebastian Cossa, taken 15th overall by the Detroit Red Wings in the 2021 draft, had a strong season of his own playing for the Edmonton Oil Kings.
+He posted a 33-9-3 record, a 2.28 GAA and a .913 SV% while backstopping the WHL champions.
+While his base stats were not as impressive as Garand’s, but he may be Team Canada’s most talented goaltender so long as he plays up to his potential.

 There’s also the fact that Cossa is tall.
 I mean comically tall.

 While size isn’t everything, there is a reason Cossa was drafted as high as he was.
 He is highly competitive and would surely relish the chance to shoulder the pressure of being Team Canada’s go-to guy in net.
 Garand is no slouch, though, and there’s a reason he was set to be the guy in goal for the Canadians back in December.
 It will be very interesting to see how this situation plays out in the early going of the tournament.

-Team Canada Defense: Lukas Cormier, Kaiden Guhle, Carson Lambos, Ryan O’Rourke, Owen Power, Donovan Sebrango, Ronan Seeley, Olen Zellweger
+Team Canada Defense: Lukas Cormier, Daemon Hunt, Carson Lambos, Ryan O’Rourke, Donovan Sebrango, Ronan Seeley, Jack Thompson, Olen Zellweger

 Connor Bedard Makes His World Juniors Debut

-Team Canada Forwards: Connor Bedard, Xavier Bourgault, Mavrik Bourque, Will Cuylle, Elliot Desnoyers, Ridley Greig, Dylan Guenther, Kent Johnson, Mason McTavish, Jake Neighbours, Cole Perfetti, Justin Sourdif, Logan Stankoven, Shane Wright
+Team Canada Forwards: Connor Bedard, Will Cuylle, Elliot Desnoyers, William Dufour, Tyson Foerster, Nathan Gaucher, Ridley Greig, Kent Johnson, Riley Kidney, Mason McTavish, Zack Ostapchuk, Brennan Othmann, Joshua Roy, Logan Stankoven

-There was some debate heading into Team Canada’s roster selection as to whether or not Connor Bedard would ultimately make the team.
-At just 16 years old, he’s the youngest player on the team.
+Back in December, there was some debate heading into Team Canada’s roster selection as to whether or not Bedard would ultimately make the team.
+At just 16 years old, he was the youngest player on the team.
 The only player shorter than him (5-foot-9) is Logan Stankoven (5-foot-8).
 Yet the young phenom would not be denied a spot on the roster.

 Team Canada Has the Goods

 The objective is as simple as it is every time the WJC rolls around: win the Gold.
-After coming painfully close in last year’s tournament, only one player from that team returns (Garand), so it will be up to returning players like Perfetti, Guhle and Garand to stress the importance of outplaying and outworking their opponents.
+After coming painfully close in last year’s tournament, only one player from that team returns (Garand), so it will be up to a whole new group to avenge that loss.
 While the Silver Medal tastes sweet by itself, it tastes bitter compared to the Gold, especially when you have to stand there and watch the winning team experience what Gold tastes like.